 Important reminder: There is no On-Off switch on the controller.
-You must insert a switch on the controller's power terminal as described in section"Connecting to the Batteries and Motors" on page 15.
+You must insert a switch on the controller's power terminal as described in section "Connecting to the Batteries and Motors" on page 17.

 To power the controller, center the joystick and trims on the R/C transmitter.
-Then turn on the switch that you have placed on the Battery wire.
+Then turn on the switch that you have placed on the Battery Power wire or on the Power Control input.